KittyGiraudel/a11y-dialog/README.md

 - JS API to manually show and hide modals (`modal.show()`, `modal.hide()`);
 - JS API to know whether a modal is hidden or shown (`modal.shown`);
 - Addition of `[tabindex]:not([value="-1"])` to focusable elements;
+- No more manipulation of the `display` property through the JS layer, the hiding implementation is entirely up to CSS;
 - Cleaner code.

 ## Install